FWinkler79-Raspberry-Pi-Projects/pi-dehydrated-letsencrypt-updater/README.md

       docker logs -f cert-updater # to see the container boot up.
    ```

-This should re-register with Let's Encrypt and re-fetch new certificates.
+This should register with Let's Encrypt again and fetch new certificates.
 It then should also restart the containers given in `restart-containers.sh`.

 ## Appendix A: Technical Setup